MichaelRobertFinger/angular-mean-ngbp-passport-stack/client/README.md

 - Internet Explorer - Surely you jest.

-Note that if you're using the Chrome version with `file://` URLs (as is the default with `ngBoilerplate`) you need to tell Live Reload to allow it.
+Note that if you're using the Chrome version with `file://` URLs (as is the default with `myTestApp`) you need to tell Live Reload to allow it.
 Go to `Menu -> Tools -> Extensions` and check the "Allow access to file URLs" box next to the Live Reload plugin.